dlarson314/crease-solver/README.md

 The list of edges will have to be augmented by a constrained Delaunay triangulation to make sure that the square of paper is broken down into triangles.
 New edges/creases formed in this process can be kept at 180 degrees throughout the fold; they don't have to bend.
-They only exist for convenience of the person who will be rendering the origami later on a graphics card, because they will only have to deal with triangles.
+They only exist for the convenience of the person who will be rendering the origami later on a graphics card, because they will only have to deal with triangles.